CodeSh/getsys/README.md

 Array : *packages_suselinux*

-	array with a list of packages to install in suselinux or others derivatives.
+	array with a list of packages to install/remove in suselinux or others derivatives.

 Example:
 ```bash